AllenNeuralDynamics/aind-file-standards/file_formats/fip.md

 Raw sensor data (i.e., camera frames) that generated the fluorescence data is saved in raw binary files.
 These files share the same naming convention as the fluorescence data files, but with a `.bin` extension.
 During acquisition, operators place circular ROIs over the images, and photometry readouts are obtained by averaging the signal inside these regions.

 To open these files, users need additional information to parse the binary data.
-Data is stored in a `ColumnMajor` layout format, where each frame can be parsed with the information available in the corresponding `.meta` file.
-Each `.meta` file contains a single `JSON` object with the following fields:
+Data is stored in a `ColumnMajor` layout format, where each frame can be parsed with the information available in the corresponding `.json` file.
+Each `.json` file contains the following fields:

 * `Width`: Imaging width (200 px by default)
 * `Height`: Imaging height (200 px by default)
 * `Depth`: Bit depth (U16 by default)
 * `Channel`: Channel (1 channel by default)

 See the Application Notes section for an example of how to parse the binary files.